fauzibrillian/AeroCast_API/README.md

 ## Description

-This application allows users to view weather data based on city and country.
-Weather data is stored in MongoDB without requiring a login system.
+AeroCast_API is a weather application built using the Go programming language, MongoDB as the database, and the Echo framework.
+This application allows users to access and view weather data based on city and country information.
+Notably, the weather data is stored in MongoDB, and the application does not require a login system for user access.

 ## Features